How to Afford Adoption : Adoption Grants, 50 Money Saving Ideas, and more!

 - The Adoption Tax Credit -as of 2014 the Adoption Tax Credit is $13,190.
 That is right – if you adopt – Domestically (private or fost adopt) or Internationally you are eligible for a $13,190 tax credit the year you complete your adoption.
 That tax credit is per child you adopt – so if you adopt a sibling set you get this amount times each child!
 That is a HUGE chunk out of adoption costs – the only problem is that it cannot be claimed until after your adoption is complete, it won’t help you fund your adoption upfront, but it is very important information that will help you understand how to afford adoption.

 - Employer Provided Adoption Benefits – My husband’s employer offers an awesome Adoption Benefit of $2,000!
 We got a check as soon as our adoption was final.
 Again, we didn’t get it upfront, but we got our check within about a month in both cases.
 We had to dip into savings on both adoptions but were able to replace almost right away – yea!
 You know what is sad though?
 Of the thousands of employees at his company the Adoption Benefit had only been taken advantage of twice in 10 years….. both times were us.
-Check with your employer – some offer even more than our work, some offer less, but it is worth checking out.
-You can also approach your company with the consideration of offering the benefit (it makes them look good, it is a tax benefit to them, it isn’t a benefit that many will use, etc, etc) – the worst they can say is no right?
-Want to see a list of rad businesses that offer an Adoption Benefit <—- Here ya go!
-Please note this listing is huge, but it does not include every company, my husband’s company is not listed.
-Ask at work!
+Check with your employer.
+Some employers offer even more than our work, some offer less, but it is worth checking out.
+You can also approach your company with the consideration of offering the benefit (it makes them look good, it is a tax benefit to them, it isn’t a benefit that many will use, etc, etc) – the worst they can say is no. Ask at work!
 Also, if you are thinking of taking on a different or extra job to save for an adoption – go with one of these companies, you’ll earn income and a benefit at the same time.

 – A couple other adoption grant options –